conorwalsh1/ceart-kids-quiz/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the history of the 'Rock Of Cashel' whilst also understanding how to get there.
-I also want to know what facilities the location has to offer if I were to visit.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and I want to feel encouraged to click the Start Quiz button and for the button to be clearly visible.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site from the start of the quiz to the end.
-        3. As a First Time Visitor, I want to make sure all relevant contact information is available if required.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to feel a sense of accomplishment in completing the quiz.
+I want to be able to see my result to see how good my Irish skills are.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find the results for the seasonly photo competitions.
+        1. As a Returning Visitor, I want to be able to challenge myself to see if I can get a better score.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to have fun whilst also learning more about the Irish language.
-        3. As a Returning Visitor, I want to find out what the current prcies are for admission and what times is the 'Rock of Cashel' open for visits and tours.
+        3. As a Returning Visitor, I want to be able to navigate my way through the site with ease and without confusion.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see the results for the photo competition in more detail, including amount of total votes and percentages on what entry generated the most votes.
+        1. As a Frequent User, I want to check to see if my results are improving as time goes on, getting less incorrect answers and more correct.
-        2. As a Frequent User, I want to check to see if there are any changes to admission prices, opening times or facilities.
+        2. As a Frequent User, I want to check to see if there are any new questions sorted by different topics or difficulty.
-        3. As a Frequent User, I want to see any new updates the site has posted through their social media links.
+        3. As a Frequent User, I want to feel that I am learning more about the Irish language as time goes on.

 -   ### Design
     -   #### Colour Scheme
-        -   The main colours used are grey, green, orange and blue.
+        -   The main colours used are grey, green, orange, black, brown and red.
+I used a black square with a brown boarder to create what looks like a blackboard that teachers use in Irish classrooms to make the site user feel like they are in a learning environment.
+I used a grey background so this blackboard would pop against it.
+I used the colour green for both the map of Ireland in the logo, favicon and as a transition effect if the correct answer is selected.
+I used white for the button backgrounds and for the writing on the blackboard.
+I used black for writing inside the buttons and outside the quiz area.
+I used red as a transition effect if the icorrect answer is selected.
+I used the colour combination of green, white and orange to symbolise Ireland.
     -   #### Typography
         -   The Amiri font is used for any headers or titles whilst Open Sans is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Amiri and Open Sans are both distinguished and legible fonts, Amiri being extremely effective in titles as it has an elegant charm.
     -   #### Imagery